MMF360/hubspot-boolean-checkbox-to-toggle/README.md

 - include Help Text IF you want to place a psuedo "label" to the right of the toggler

 NOTE:
-- making the field required may require additional styling to handle positioning of error messages
+- making the field "Required" may require additional styling to handle positioning of error messages and required asterisk